 To heat the trailer interior we normally use the standard Truma combi eco heater on electric power (it can also run on propane) which also heats water.
 It slow to heat up on electric, so we plan ahead as to when we will need hot water.
 Interior heating and cooling is also available using the Dometic Cool Cat 10,500BTU unit though it draws 1038 to 1330W, so when off grid we can’t run it all day.

 Viewed from a purely economic perspective, the high cost of this system will never be recouped by avoiding buying propane.
 Which of course, is not the point.
 Human civilization has to transition to sustainable energy.
+Solar and battery costs are declining and will come down further as more people use them.
 Climate scientists overwhelmingly agree that if we continue to burn fossil fuels at our current rate for the rest of this century, future generations will live in an increasingly inhospitable environment.
 It won’t just be a little hotter; it will be a nightmare.
 Productive agricultural land will be lost forever as it is replaced by deserts (which is already happening).
 Permanent droughts in heavily populated regions will cause social instability, violence, and refugee crisis (currently happening in the Middle East and Africa, and it will get much worse).
 Reduced snowfall will reduce fresh water supplies that have been relied on for centuries.
 Rising sea levels and ferocious hurricanes will make coastal cities uninhabitable and they will be abandoned, at a massive cost.
 Increasing ocean acidity and temperature will fundamentally alter ocean food chains and result in fisheries collapsing (already underway).

 That description is not a silly Hollywood disaster movie.
 It is what will happen if we do not stop burning fossil fuels.
 It’s simple chemistry: more CO2 and CH4 in the atmosphere equals rising temperatures because of the greenhouse effect, increasing ocean acidification, and greater climate instability compared to the last 10,000 years when human civilization took root.
 The data is clear:

-CO2 levels have been stable for thousands of years until just the past two centuries, which coincides with the Industrial Revolution and the rapid adoption of fossil fuels on a massive scale.
+Just in the past six decades CO2 levels have increased by 25%.
+CO2 levels had been stable for thousands of years until just the past two centuries, which coincides with the Industrial Revolution and the rapid adoption of fossil fuels on a massive scale.

 We only have one atmosphere and one ocean, and every person on earth, every species on earth, depends on it.
-We still have time to save it.
+We still have time to save them.
 Sustainable energy, from wind and solar, is becoming less costly to implement and with battery storage, easier to use.
 In parts of the American Midwest, wind power is so cheap that at night electricity is free.
+Coal power plants are being shut down because they no longer make economic sense.
 Commercial scale solar installations are economically competitive with natural gas power plants.
-Tesla has installed cost effective grid-scale battery storage facilities in Australia and California that store energy and release it when needed.
+Tesla Energy and other companies have installed cost effective grid-scale battery storage facilities in Australia and California that store energy and release it when needed.